What is Gonorrhea?

 Complications

-Untreated gonorrhea can lead to major complications, such as:
+Untreated neisseria gonorrhoeae infection can lead to major complications, such as:

 • Infertility in women.
 Gonorrhea can spread into the uterus and fallopian tubes, causing pelvic inflammatory disease (PID).
 PID can result in scarring of the tubes, greater risk of pregnancy complications and infertility.
 PID requires immediate treatment.